-All applicants who are not native speakers or do not hold a BA degree from a university in an English-speaking country should submit documentation establishing their English language proficiency.
-TOEFL and IELTS exam results are acceptable.
-For admittance to the BA program, applicants must have a TOEFL score of at least 550, or a score of 80 on the iBT.
-Alternatively students may submit an IELTS result with an overall score of 6.0 and no score lower than 5.0 on any one band.
+Applicants whose native language is not English and who do not have a Bachelor degree from a university in an English-speaking country must submit a English proficiency certificate of either a TOEFL score of at least 550, a score of 80 on the iBT, CEF/CERF/GeR level in English is B2 or higher, or IELTS score of at least 6.0 and no score lower than 5.0 on any one band.

 RYI course fees are determined by each student's home base and nationality.
 A three-tier system is in effect which covers (i) Nepali students, (ii) SAARC students and (iii) other international students.
 Please select below to find out the fees structure for your particular circumstances.

 You will find the Tuition Fee List for all programs linked on the right hand side of this page (at the end of the page if you are on mobile) under the heading "Tuition Fee List."